 Obviously, you want to build a positive net worth.
 When you first start your journey to financial wellbeing, you may not be net worth positive today.
 If you’re early in your career with student debt and not a lot of savings, your net worth will probably be negative for some time.
 That’s ok.
-And sometimes there will be instances or situations in your life where you take dips.
-You may for some time need to course correct and focus on building your assets (what you own) which may put you in the red while preparing to strategically pay down your liabilities (what you owe).
+There may also be times in life where you need to course correct and focus on building your assets (what you own) which may put you in the red while preparing to strategically pay down your liabilities (what you owe).

 Your actual net worth today is less important than the overall direction your net worth is heading.
 Is your net worth trending up or down?
 Wherever you are, there are a few things that you can do to increase your net worth, starting today.